AntoniaR/TraP_ML_tools/README.md

 # TraP_ML_tools
-Python tools and scripts to reproduce results in Rowlinson et al. (in prep)

 This repository contains all the scripts required to reproduce the analysis in [Rowlinson et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019A%26C....27..111R/abstract).
 Many of the machine learning tools are not TraP specific, but the examples utilise the TraP databases.

 Acknowledgements